aebibtech/link_opener_py/README.md

-# link_opener_py
+# Open Links from Plain Text Files
-Opens links from saved plain text files.
+Opens links from saved plain text files in the browser.